mxx-lxg/spacebase/README.md

 ## Key features

 * automated opening and closing of windows, based on temperature, as well as time of day
-* automated irrigation of plants
+* automated irrigation of multiple zones/pots
 * water-reservoir management
 * emergency defrosting
-* logging and displaying information like soil-moisture, temperature and humidity and sun-exposure
+* logging and displaying information like soil-moisture, temperature, humidity, sun-exposure and water-usage

 ## Basic use